 All you have to do is type in “DIY” in the search bar, and a bunch of different projects will come up.

 Type in “DIY gifts” and you’ll get projects that are geared toward your specific needs.
 Pinterest is addicting, warning you now. =)

-A few of my favorite survey sites are:
+Here are a few of my favorite surveys:

 7. Get cash back on online shopping.

 Ebates will give you cash back on online shopping you do.
 Who doesn’t like cash back?

 - Shop through Ebates at your favorite stores

 Create an Ebates account here.
 Make an online purchase of $25 and get $10 as a welcome bonus!
 So easy.